George Madison Millard House: History

-George Madison Millard was the manager of the rare book department of A. C. McClurg in Chicago, Illinois.
-Millard met his wife Alice (née Parsons) at the bookstore; they married at St Bride's Church in London in 1901.
+The George Madison Millard House was the first of two designed for the family of Alice Millard (née Parsons), a schoolteacher-turned-book dealer.
+Alice's husband George Madison Millard was the manager of the rare book department of A. C. McClurg in Chicago, Illinois.
+The Millards met at the bookstore and married at St Bride's Church in London in 1901.
 The Millards were acquainted with Frank Lloyd Wright and had him design this house in Highland Park in 1906 after the couple moved from the South Side of Chicago.
+The Millard family moved to California in the 1910s, where George Millard died in 1918.
+Following the death of her husband, Alice carried on her husband's profession and also sold antique furniture.
+She had Wright design the Millard House in Pasadena in 1923.